 We hope these examples have inspired you to get more adventurous with styling.

-Glyphs are just one of the many ways you can customize the look and feel of your charts using Cambridge Intelligence’s graph visualization technology.
+Glyphs are just one of the many options of customization available to tailor the look and feel of your charts using Cambridge Intelligence’s graph visualization technology.
 If you haven’t used it yet, request a free trial.